sourcecred/docs/docs/beta/plugins/initiatives.md

 ## Status and Caveats

-This plugin is currently in Beta.
+This plugin is currently in Beta, and tech support for it is limited since it has not been actively developed in over a year.

-Because it's recently been added (April 2020), we're still gaining experience with this plugin in practice.
-Any current guides and recommendations may change as a result.

 One caveat is that an Initiative mixes objective data (who did what) with subjective data (how valuable was that).
 In SourceCred it's a feature that we